-Our jobs are now so specialised & technology reliant that we have lost many of the basic survival skills, such as, how to grow food, farm animals, build shelters, make clothes, and possibly even how to make a fire and cook.
+Our jobs are now so specialised & technology reliant that many of us have lost some of the basic survival skills, such as, how to grow our own food, farm animals, build shelters, make clothes, and possibly even how to make a fire and cook.

 Would you and your family know how to survive if your power supply was cut off tomorrow?

 Oil reserves are running low and may run out in less than 40 years.
 Shortages are already being seen!